maihd/vectormath/README.md

 - Benchmarking
 - Maybe pattern solution for common problem in game/graphics development
 - Make the first stable release
+- Choose namespace for primitives between: int32, i32, int (same with uint32, float32)
+    - int32: Same name with type int32_t, but too long
+    - i32: Short enough, not common in C, but maybe familiar for someones
+    - int: Short enough, common in C, but have no size

 ## Import/include instructions
 - This library is headers only, you can easily import to your projects